SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 ### Describe a time when you needed to search for information

+做一个有关中国航天的课堂报告

 I can still remember there was a time when I have to look for some information to give a presentation about Chinese Space industry.

 Since I was not really familiar with this area, it was necessary for me to search for some information to guarantee the quality of the presentation.

 I used Baidu, a search engine, to investigate the development and achievement of Chinese Space industry, such as how the rocket manufacturing process has been developed, how many chinese astronauts have been sent into space and what scientific experiments have been carried out in the past several decades.
-What's more, I asked some of my friends who are space enthusiasts to give me some advice on how to organize the presentation contents to make it more clearly and they also provided me some extra details about Chinese Space industry which were very interesting.
+Plus, to obtain some precise datas, I went to the library and looked up some revevant books.
+What's more, I asked some of my friends who are space enthusiasts to give me some advice on how to organize the presentation contents to make it more clear and they also provided me some extra details about Chinese Space industry which were very interesting.

 Finally the presentation was successful and I won the applause from my classmates.
 I really appreciated the power of the Internet and the help of my friends.
-From this experience I have learned that the resources around us are sometimes complementary and we can combine them properly to get the information we want.
+From this experience I have learned that the resources around us are sometimes complementary and we can combine them properly to get the best result we want.

 ### Describe a problem you had while shopping online or in a store

 For this topic, I want to talk about a shopping experience when I bought a book online several months ago.

 Due to the study and research needs, I had wanted to buy that book for a long time.
 But the book hadn't been reprinted since 20 years ago, it was difficult to find it in the surrounding brick-and-mortar bookstores.
-So I had to search for it on the online stores.
+So I had to search for it in the online stores.
 Luckily, I finally found one store selling it several months ago and I placed an order without any hesitation.

 Several days later I received the package with excitement.
 However, when I opened the package, it turned out that the book was a second-hand book and there were many handwritten notes on it.
 I was annoyed at this since the shopkeeper had never told me about it.
-So I contacted the customer service staff and sent the photo of the book to him because I need an explanation for this kind of circumstance.
+So I contacted the customer service staff and sent the photo of the notes to him because I need an explanation for this kind of circumstance.

 The staff admitted that it was their mistake and he promised to sent me a new book within three days.
 But I just rejected him and asked for a refund since I had no reliance for this shop anymore.